 Assignment quick guide

-Note: You are currently viewing documentation for Moodle 3.0.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Assignment quick guide.
+Note: You are currently viewing documentation for Moodle 3.3.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Assignment quick guide.

 Assignments allow students to submit work to their teacher for grading.
 The work may be text typed online or uploaded files of any type the teacher’s device can read.
 Grading may be by simple percentages or custom scales, or more complex rubrics may be used.
 Students may submit as individuals or in groups.